 Swap apple cider vinegar for white distilled vinegar.
 If you are on a low histamine diet, then only use vinegar if you know you tolerate it as some people are unable to tolerate any forms.
 Apple vinegar scores 1 on the SIGHI list.
 For a vinegar that scores 0, there is white distilled vinegar.

-This really is a quick and easy tomato-free caprese salad, that takes no time but looks so pretty!
+This really is a quick and easy blackberry and cherry arugula salad, that takes so little time to make, yet looks so pretty!

 Step 1